jakemor/Usefull-Lua-Classes/README.md

 Usefull Lua Classes
 ===================

-Classes developed while at Emory University, for use with Corona SDK.
+Powerful classes developed while at Emory University, for use with Corona SDK.